canonical/sqlair/CONTRIBUTING.md

 ### Environment setup

-SQLair is written in Go version 1.18.
+SQLair is written in Go version 1.24.
 Make sure you have this, or a higher version installed.
-The choice to use 1.18 was made to maximize compatibility.

 ### Building and testing